SSWConsulting/SSW.Rules.Content/rules/interact-with-people-on-your-website-live-or-trigger-when-people-land-on-certain-pages/rule.md

 ---
+seoDescription: "Proactively interact with website visitors using Zendesk Chat triggers, reducing cart abandonment and providing support on critical pages."
 type: rule
 archivedreason:
 title: Do you know how to interact with people on your website live, or trigger when people land on certain pages?